Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Acknowledgements

 \section{Acknowledgements}

 We thank Peter Tong and Xili Dai of UC Berkeley for insightful discussion regarding practical optimization strategies, as well as fair comparisons to other methods.

-Edgar would like acknowledge support by the NSF under grants 2046874 and 2031895.
-Yi would like to acknowledge the support of ONR grants N00014-20-1-2002 and N00014-22-1-2102, the~joint Simons Foundation-NSF DMS grant \#2031899.
+\paragraph{Funding.} Edgar would like to acknowledge support by the NSF under grants 2046874 and 2031895.
+Yi would like to acknowledge the support of ONR grants N00014-20-1-2002 and N00014-22-1-2102, and the~joint Simons Foundation-NSF DMS grant \#2031899.